-During Friday night’s home game against the Islanders, the Rangers proved they could quickly assimilate indoors for the first time in eight days, in order to get the win.
+During Friday night’s home game against the Islanders, the Rangers proved they could quickly assimilate indoors for the first time in eight games, in order to get the win.

-At 3:29 in the first period, Brian Boyle gave the Rangers an early 1-0 lead by redirecting Marc Staal’s shot from the center of the blue line, according to Nanaimo Daily News.
+At 3:29 in the first period, Brian Boyle gave the Rangers an early 1-0 lead by redirecting Marc Staal’s shot from the center of the blue line.

 Even with the game tied by Okposo in the second period, the Rangers moved along in the fight for the puck.